shadowsocks/shadow-shop/README.md

 If you selected `development` state during the `Initialize` step, the website digital certificate is self-signed.
 Thus your website will show you a warning.
 You have to accept the digital certificate before proceeding.

 Then the famous Wordpress 5-minute install process will guide you to customize the installation of Wordpress as you like.

-There are plenty of good online tutorials if you are new to Wordpress.
-Just google!
+1. Select the language you want to use;
+2. Enter your site details: the site title, admin username, password and email address.
+If you want search engines, such as Google, to find your site, leave the Privacy box unchecked.

 ## Setup WooCommerce

-Once you have installed wordpress, you may go to its admin panel by typing in the web browser the url:
+Now you can log in to your site by clicking the **Log In** button and entering the admin credentials you provided when you were installing WordPress.
+Then you may go to its admin panel by typing in the web browser the url:
   ```
   https://your-domain-name/wp-admin
   ```
-Then use the admin username and password that you set up during the Wordpress 5-minute install process to login as the admin user.

 After that, you may perform any admin tasks, including setting up and configuring WooCommerce, in the admin panel.
 Official documentation for configuring WooCommerce settings can be found [here](https://docs.woocommerce.com/document/configuring-woocommerce-settings/).

 ## Theme and Customization